codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 The first 2 `#define` refers to fixed sizes of the MQTT Fixed Header and of every type of MQTT `ACK` packets, set for convenience, we'll use those later.

-As shown, we leverage the `union` of C99 to represent a byte.
-In unions, in contrast to normal `struct` there can be only one field with a value.
-Their position in memory are shared, this way using `bitfields` we can effectively manipulate single bits or portions of a byte.
+As shown, we leverage the **union**, a value that may have any of several representations withing the same position in memory, to represent a byte.
+In other words, inside unions, in contrast to normal **struct**, there can be only one field with a value.
+Their position in memory are shared, this way using **bitfields** we can effectively manipulate single bits or portions of a byte.

 The first Control Packet we're going to define is the `CONNECT`.
-The `CONNECT` is the first packet that must be sent when a client establish a new connection and it must be extactly one, more than one `CONNECT` per client must be treated as a violation of the protocol and the client must be dropped.
+The `CONNECT` is the first packet that must be sent when a client establish a new connection and it must be extactly one, more than one `CONNECT` per client must be treated as a violation of the protocol and the client must be dropped.<br>
 At each `CONNECT` must be followed in response a `CONNACK`.

 **src/mqtt.h**